-Little babies love to explore their face with their hands.
-Unfortunately, the combination of sharp nails and curious fingers is a set up for a scratched eye.
+Little babies love to explore their faces with their hands.
+Unfortunately, the combination of sharp nails and curious fingers is a set up for baby’s eye to be scratched.

 - Excessive tears